 General PVR recording

 The NorDig PVR shall as a minimum support recording up to 20 Mbps per (SD) service and shall as a minimum support recording up to 30 Mbps per (HD) service.
+The NorDig HEVC PVR shall in addition as a minimum support recording up to 25 Mbps per (Full HD) service and shall as a minimum support recording up to 45 Mbps per (UHD) service.

 The NorDig PVR shall be able to record for at least 60 minutes with the above transmission figures.

 The NorDig PVR shall be able to record all supported service types (TV, radio etc) and its components (as described in 14.3.9).